Mvispoel/cellular-automaton/README.md

 Just inherit from `cellular_automaton.rule:Rule` and define the evolution rule and initial state.

 ## Visualisation
-The module provides a pygame window for common two dimensional.
+The package provides a module for visualization in a pygame window for common two dimensional automatons.

-To add another kind of display option e.g. for other dimensions or hexagonal grids you can extrend the provided implementation or build you own.
+To add another kind of display option e.g. for other dimensions or hexagonal grids you can extrend the provided implementation or build your own.
 The visual part of this module is fully decoupled and thus should be easily replaceable.

 ## Examples